 Maybe people want to mourn in private or just don’t want to deal with all the well-wishers.
 Maybe they feel guilty about lifestyle choices from prior to realizing they were pregnant.

-In the end, it doesn’t really matter why the chose to keep it inside, what matters is the effect that keeping it silent often has.
+In the end, it doesn’t really matter why the chose to keep it inside, what matters is the effect keeping silent often has.

 Virtually every woman I talked to had their own story to share.
 Some of them were so heart wrenching.
 I was constantly inspired by the strength of these women.
 As we shared our stories and cried together my pain eased just a little bit.